hevalito/faceit-match-monitor-bot/README.md

 1. Obtain a Faceit API key by creating a new application on the Faceit Developer Portal.
 2. Replace `YOUR_FACEIT_API_KEY` in the script with your Faceit API key.

-### List of Players to Monitor
+### List of Allowed Users

-1. Add or modify the list of Faceit player nicknames in the `FACEIT_PLAYER_NICKNAMES` variable.
+1. Set the ALLOWED_USERS in the .env file with a comma-separated list of Telegram user IDs who are allowed to use the bot commands.

 ## Setup